Yellow Chili's

 Serving Suggestions

-• Bacon or Sausage: A side of crispy bacon or your favorite breakfast sausage can add a savory and meaty element to your meal
+• Bacon or Sausage: Add a savory note with crispy bacon or your favorite breakfast sausage.

-• Greens: A simple side salad with fresh greens, a light vinaigrette, and maybe some cherry tomatoes or cucumber slices can provide a refreshing contrast to the richness of the eggs
+• Greens: A light salad with fresh greens, a simple vinaigrette, and perhaps some cherry tomatoes or cucumber slices can offer a refreshing contrast.

-• Fruit: A small serving of fresh fruit, such as sliced oranges, berries, or a fruit salad, can provide a sweet and refreshing contrast
+• Fruit: A small serving of fresh fruit like sliced oranges, berries, or a fruit salad can add a sweet and refreshing element.

-• Thai Basil Chicken (Pad Krapow Gai): Similar to Nasi Goreng, a fried egg is sometimes served on top of Thai Basil Chicken.
-The runny yolk adds richness to each bite
+• Thai Basil Chicken (Pad Krapow Gai): Like Nasi Goreng, a fried egg on top of Thai Basil Chicken enriches every bite with its creamy yolk.

 Sunny Side Up vs. Fried Eggs